crisperit/win_multi_monitor_tool/README.md

     - Automatically hide the taskbar : Unchecked
     - When using multiple displays, show my taskbar apps on : Taskbar where window is open

+2. Download the content of `release` directory.
-Provide also the monitors config to `config.ini`
+3. Provide also the monitors config to `config.ini`
 ```
 [multi_monitor_tool]
 monitors = "[{width: 1920, height: 1080, taskbar_left_padding: 10, taskbar_icon_size: 45},{width: 1920, height: 1080, taskbar_left_padding: 10, taskbar_icon_size: 45},{width: 1920, height: 1080, taskbar_left_padding: 10, taskbar_icon_size: 45}]"
 ```
+4. Run `multi_monitor_tool.exe` and test it out.

 If more people will like to use that tool then we can work together to make it more flexible :D